lightbug-io/docs/apis/v1/glossary.md

 In the V1 API these are represented as a positive integer value, up to a maximum of 255, but are not a bitfield.

-These are stored in the `stringValue` field that is accessbile via the API.
+These are stored in the `stringValue` field that is accessible via the API.

 | Error Code | Description |
 |------------|-------------|